Eric T. Hansen: "The Hansen method"

 Hansen’s books tend to combine journalistic research with political analysis and humor or even sarcasm and gravitate toward themes that question popular German attitudes.
 For example, while many Germans tend to think of themselves as "americanized" and as "critical thinkers", Hansen goes out of his way to prove that "americanization" is a myth and that "critical thinking" is often no more than a sophisticated way of complaining.
 While many Germans tend to perceive American conservatives in a negative light, Hansen in various articles during the 2012 US-presidential election explained the rationale behind the sometimes extreme positions of both parties and criticized the often one-sided perspective in the German press.
 The critic Henryk M. Broder in the newsweekly Der Spiegel has noted Hansen's fervor for attacking sacred cows and identified "the Hansen method" as forcing readers to view themselves from an unfamiliar and uncomfortable perspective.

 Hula Ink

-In 2015 Hansen launched a micropublisher named Hula Ink, specializing in literary fiction and non-fiction, mostly short e-books.
-In 2017, Hula Ink published its first print edition, Hansen's book-length essay "Losing My Religion."
+In 2015 Hansen launched the small publishing house Hula Ink, specializing in literary fiction and non-fiction.
+In 2017, Hula Ink published its first print edition, Hansen's autobiographical book about Mormonism and spirituality, "Losing My Religion."

 Ule Hansen

-In 2016, Hansen and Ule launched a series of thrillers under the pseudonym "Ule Hansen," starting with Neuntöter, the first in the announced Emma Carow trilogy, set in Berlin.
+In 2016, Hansen and Ule launched the Emma Carow series of thrillers set in Berlin under the pseudonym "Ule Hansen", which currently consists of Neuntöter, Blutbuche and Wassertöchter.